 Know your tools

 A little bit of extra preparation can significantly increase your impact on users.
 Use a design tool like Canva to create your slides and make your presentation stand out with your branding and logo.
 You’ll also need to refer to your notes and script throughout the session – a simple Google Doc is useful for this.
 You can use Zoom to deliver the webinar itself, as it has specific webinar plans offering the functionality you need.
 For 1:1 demos, Google Meet or the regular Zoom platform work well.

 Engage your community and plan for them

 Your product has lots of helpful functionality and features, so you won't be able to show everything off in a single session.
 The key is to pick one of your target audiences and plan your webinar around them.
 This engages the community, helps to create the idea that your product is an industry leader and expert, and makes people wonder what it can teach them and how it can help them.

-Kate Meda, Marketing Growth Manager of MeetEdgar, notices that when people feel they’re a part of something, they want to keep the momentum going and invest in it.
-She says that webinars and other educational resources can help them see the value of a product beyond basic functionality and features.
+The Marketing Growth Manager of MeetEdgar, notices that when people feel they’re a part of something, they want to keep the momentum going and invest in it.
+They say that webinars and other educational resources can help them see the value of a product beyond basic functionality and features.

 Choose a topic that makes sense for your audience

 Think about the things your audience needs to know or would like to know most.
 If you’re unsure, a great strategy is to have people complete an online form (use Jotform or a similar tool) to answer this very question.
 Kate found this really helped provide insight into preparing for her webinars on social media scheduling and helping to find leads.

 Your webinar script is your roadmap for the content you’ll share and can really make or break your session, so it’s worth spending the time to get it right.
 Your audience, what they want to know, and the problems they’re facing will inform your script.